 All the Co atoms, and most of the Al atoms, are contained in PB clusters.
 This can be seen by examining Fig. 4.
 The remaining Al atoms are mainly located in flat "junction" layers, which join PB clusters stacked along the vertical direction.
 Each junction contains up to 5 Al atoms.
 In Fig. 4 some of these junction Al sites are labeled with numbers.
-Some flat layer Al atoms (e.g. numbers 5 and 14) are shared between neighboring clusters.
-Finally, there are 4 "glue" Al atoms in the puckered layers (labeled number 18) that do not belong to any clusters or junctions.
+Some flat layer Al atoms (e.g., numbers 5 and 14) are shared between neighboring clusters.
+Finally, there are four "glue" Al atoms in the puckered layers (labeled number 18) that do not belong to any clusters or junctions.

 Viewing a single puckered layer, a tiling can be defined by joining Co atoms at PB tips.
-This particular structure contains only one type of tile, an elongated hexagon with edge length 6.? Å. At the same time, the flat layer exhibits a tiling by pentagons and rhombi, with edge length 4.? Å, formed by joining Co atoms.
+This particular structure contains only one type of tile, an elongated hexagon with edge length 6.5 Å. At the same time, the flat layer exhibits a tiling by pentagons and rhombi, with edge length 4.8 Å, formed by joining Co atoms.

 It turns out that $Al{13}Co_4.mC102$ and $Al{13}Co_4.oP102$ define two different planar tilings of hexagon tiles (Fig. 5).
-Meanwhile, the pattern of Co displacements (equivalently the pattern of flat layers in which the PB is centered) assigns an "Ising" +- spin to each vertex [24].
+Meanwhile, the pattern of Co displacements (equivalently the pattern of flat layers in which the PB is centered) assigns an "Ising" $\pm$ spin to each vertex.
 Finally, there can be vacancies which tend to concentrate among the Al atoms of PB junctions, as seen in Fig. 4.
-There are thus three important types of configurational freedom and associated disorder to consider: vacancies, layer puckering and tiling.
-We consider each of these in the following three subsections.
+There are thus three important types of configurational freedom and associated disorder to consider: vacancies, layer puckering, and tiling.
+We consider each of these in the following three sections.

-Also of interest is $Al{11}Co_4.mP52$, a QC approximant with a 4 Å periodicity [25].
+Also of interest is $Al{11}Co_4$ .mP52, a QC approximant with a 4 Å periodicity.
 This curious structure alternates motifs similar to the flat and puckered layers of mC102 and oP102, but with only a 4 Å periodicity so that the "flat" layers cannot be perfect mirrors, and hence are not perfectly flat.
 We find it is quite high in energy, and also that both layer types relax to a perfectly flat structure.
+It is structurally related to the ternary X-Al9Co2Ni2.mC26 phase, which is more Co-rich.